Why You Should Trek Everest Three Passes 2026 – Top Reasons

-Nepal is a small country, yet it is famous for many of its natural and cultural treasures that contribute largely to its status as a major attraction for travelers and which presents the Himalayas, well-known for the top eight peaks, among them the highest peak in the world, Mt.
+Nepal is a small country, yet it is famous for many of its natural and cultural treasures that contribute largely to its status as a major attraction for travelers, and which present the Himalayas, well-known for the top eight peaks, among them the highest peak in the world, Mt.
 Everest.
-Nepal is indeed remarkable in that it has an extensive collection of treks extending from East to West and North to South with every traveler having an incredible experience that is like no other.
+Nepal is indeed remarkable in that it has an extensive collection of treks extending from East to West and North to South, with every traveler having an incredible experience that is like no other.

-Among well known treks in the Everest Region, the Three Passes Trek is a peaceful trail that is quite lengthy and provides the most stunning views.
-It takes between 18 and 20 days to complete as unlike the usual route to Everest Base Camp, the Three Passes route circles the whole of the Everest range and enables you to visit other sites without the need for retracing your steps while crossing three high passes!
+Among well-known treks in the Everest Region, the Three Passes Trek is a peaceful trail that is quite lengthy and provides the most stunning views.
+It takes between 18 and 20 days to complete, unlike the usual route to Everest Base Camp, the Three Passes route circles the whole of the Everest range and enables you to visit other sites without the need for retracing your steps while crossing three high passes!

-This is the first major pass which is Renjo La at 5,340 meters, which provides a beautiful panorama of Everest and the fantastic Gokyo Lakes with their amazing turquoise color.
-This is a place that is widely commended by travelers being the most scenic region within the entire Nepal.
+This is the first major pass, which is Renjo La at 5,340 meters, which provides a beautiful panorama of Everest and the fantastic Gokyo Lakes with their amazing turquoise color.
+This is a place that is widely commended by travelers as the most scenic region within the entire country of Nepal.
 After Gokyo, you climb the steep Cho La pass at 5,420 meters high, after which you descend towards the Everest Base Camp.
 You have the option to go up on Kala Pathar, which includes the best views of Mount Everest and other surrounding peaks.
-You’ll get to the top of the last pass, Kongma La at 5535m, which is also the highest of the three, though hard and working with you to arrive at the gorgeous Chhukung Valley.
+You’ll get to the top of the last pass, Kongma La at 5535m, which is also the highest of the three, though hard, and working with you to arrive at the gorgeous Chhukung Valley.

 Through this trek, you go through remote Sherpa villages where you will see traditional stone houses with colorful prayer flags and Buddhist monasteries, reflecting their culture and way of life that has been preserved through generations.